Home » Sweet & Savory Breads » Crescent Rolls

 Easy Crescent Rolls Recipe

-• Transfer to Mixing Bowl – Add yeast mixture to the bowl of a stand mixer fitted with a dough hook.
-To the bowl add remaining 1 cup water, 1/2 cup melted butter, granulated sugar, beaten eggs and salt.
+• Pour into Mixing Bowl – To the bowl add remaining 1 cup water, 1/2 cup melted butter, granulated sugar, beaten eggs and salt.
 Mix on low just until well combined.

-• Let Dough Rest – Cover the bowl with plastic wrap or a damp towel and let it rest for 30 minutes.
+• Let Dough Rest – Cover the bowl with plastic wrap or a damp towel and let it rest at room temp for 30 minutes.

 • Chill Dough – Punch down dough to release air and gently pull it away from the sides.
 Brush a separate large bowl with vegetable oil, and transfer dough to bowl.
 Cover with plastic wrap sprayed with cooking spray.
 Chill in the refrigerator for 2-3 hours, no longer than 3 hours.